The hard thing about parenting is that you start out with no experience.

 The great thing about parenting is that you definitely get better at it as you go along.

-These ten mistakes are ones I made in the early days of parenting, but happily, these are ones I’ve pretty much left behind in the last four year:
+These 8 mistakes are ones I made in the early days of parenting, but happily, these are ones I’ve pretty much left behind in the last four years:

 They don’t look alike, they don’t really act alike, and I love them both like crazy.